Jarred-Sumner/lockitron-ruby/README.md

 ## Prerequisites

 You need two things for this gem.
 Firstly, you need a Lockitron-powered door lock, which you can buy at https://lockitron.com.
 Secondly, you'll need an access token.
-If you'll only use this for yourself, then go [grab your access token](https://api.lockitron.com/v1/oauth/applications).
+If you'll only use this for yourself, then go grab [your access token](https://api.lockitron.com/v1/oauth/applications).
 Right now, the gem doesn't handle authorization, so you'll need to manually switch out access tokens.
-We use OAuth2, if you'd like to [read up on how to authenticate with OAuth2](https://api.lockitron.com/v1/getting_started/authenticating_with_oauth).
+We use OAuth2, and we have a guide on [authenticating with it](https://api.lockitron.com/v1/getting_started/authenticating_with_oauth).

 ### Setting an Access Token
 To use the Lockitron gem or as a shell script, you'll need to set an access token.
 You can set it in Ruby or in bash, and it'll work either way.
 Although, I recommend that you set the access token as an environment variable.
 I've shown how to do that below